Dzaky Asraf

-Muhammad Dzaky Asraf Huwaidi Syam (born 6 February 2003) is an Indonesian professional footballer who plays as a winger or right-back for Liga 1 club PSM Makassar and the Indonesia national under-20 team.
+Muhammad Dzaky Asraf Huwaidi Syam (born 6 February 2003) is an Indonesian professional footballer who plays as a winger or right-back for Liga 1 club PSM Makassar.

 Club career

 PSM Makassar

 He was signed for PSM Makassar to play in Liga 1 in the 2022 season.
 Dzaky made his league debut on 23 July 2022 in a match against PSS Sleman at the Maguwoharjo Stadium, Sleman.